Nationals top Astros in Game 7 to win 1st World Series title

 Washington rallied in the eighth to beat Milwaukee in the wild-card game and took the last two to beat Los Angeles in the NLDS, setting up a sweep of the Cardinals in the NLCS.

+“This is now the most 2019 Nats thing to ever happen,” Doolittle said.
+“Another elimination game, another come-from-behind win.”

-Far away, a big crowd poured into Nationals Park for a watch party.
-That was the stadium where Houston hammered the Nats for three games last weekend, but their luck changed in Texas.
+Far away, a sizable crowd poured into Nationals Park for a watch party.
+That was the stadium where Houston hammered the Nats for three games last weekend in taking a 3-2 edge, but their luck changed in Texas.

-“The way this game went is the way our whole season went,” said Zimmerman, the last player left from the 2005 Nationals team that debuted in Washington.

-This World Series had lacked a lot of drama, aside from a volatile call of interference in Washington’s Game 6 win that stoked heated debate across the sports world.
-Who knew rule 5.09(a)(11) could stir such passion?
+And they won the last two against a team that posted the best home record in the majors (60-21) over the last two decades.
+Houston earned home-field advantage throughout the postseason, but it didn’t help in the end as the Astros went a stunning 0-4 in their own ballpark during the Series.

+“I hope D.C.’s ready for us to come home!” shouted Zimmerman, the Nationals’ initial draft pick back in 2005.

-With Greinke and Scherzer grunting on every pitch, Game 7 was a classic duel from the start.
+With Greinke and Scherzer grunting on every pitch, Game 7 started as a classic duel.

 Yuli Gurriel put the Astros ahead with a home run in the second and Carlos Correa added an RBI single off Scherzer that made it 2-0 in the fifth.

-Scherzer was done after the fifth, but he had done his job to keep it close.
-Only a few days earlier, the three-time Cy Young Award winner had been unable to lift his right arm because of nerve irritation near his neck.
+Scherzer was done after the fifth.
+Only a few days earlier, the three-time Cy Young Award winner had been unable to lift his right arm due to nerve irritation near his neck.

 Houston shares a spring training complex in Florida with the Nationals and reported to camp in February full of high hopes.

 The Astros breezed to the AL West title, edged Tampa Bay in a five-game ALDS and topped the Yankees in the ALCS.
-They played through front-office fiasco, which led to the firing of an executive for a boorish rant at female reporters during a clubhouse celebration.
+They had a front-office fiasco in October, which led to the firing of an executive for a boorish rant at female reporters during a clubhouse celebration.

+“Yeah, the ultimate goal is to win the World Series, and we fell short to a great team.
+You can’t hang your head low about that,” Springer said.
+“You move on and start getting ready for spring training.”

 UP NEXT